ploMP4/kyma/README.md

   theme: ./themes/my-custom-theme.json
 ```

-The border color will automatically adapt to use the theme's H1 background color unless explicitly overridden with `border_color`.
+The border color will automatically adapt to use the theme's H1 background color unless explicitly overridden with `border_color`.o

+For more info on how to create custom styles, you can refer to [Glamour's](https://github.com/charmbracelet/glamour/tree/master/styles) documentation.

 ## Contributing